Floor area ratio: Purpose and use

-New York City

-In New York City FAR or floor Area Ratio is one of the regulations that determine the density and face of the neighborhood, FAR is related to your Zoning Area and Special Districts that can modify the general regulation of the zoning and introduce some exemptions for your property.
-The other important regulation you must be aware of it as an architect and professional designer is Height and Setback, and open space regulation.
-In many cases you your calculated FAR allows you to build more, but above regulations that comes from NYC Zoning resolution limits your design and cannot go for the maximum allowed FAR.
+Urban designers claim that the use of a FAR "shifts the conversation away from maximising yield and towards good design, at the building and neighbourhood scale".

 Impact on land value

 FAR has a major impact on the value of the land.
 Higher allowable FAR yields higher land value.

 A 2022 study found that lower maximum-allowed FAR in New York City led to lower land value and lower density.

 Criticism

 Andres Duany et al. (2000) note: